Cooper's hawk: Confusion species

-As for the northern goshawk, the smallest male is still usually "clearly" larger than most large female Cooper's hawks.
+As for the American goshawk, the smallest male is still usually "clearly" larger than most large female Cooper's hawks.
 In the Goshutes mountains, migrant male goshawks overlapped with female Cooper's hawks only in the length of the tail and the tarsus, with the body mass especially being quite distinct.
-In Oregon, male goshawks averaged no less than 34% more massive than female Cooper's hawks, however the footpad of the Cooper's females was almost the same size (7% larger on average in the latter) as the male goshawks (these may be features adapted to procuring birds as prey more so as bird-hunting raptors tend to have more elongated foot morphology).
+In Oregon, male goshawks averaged no less than 34% more massive than female Cooper's hawks, however the footpad of Cooper's females was almost the same size (7% larger on average in the latter) as the male goshawks (these may be features adapted to procuring birds as prey more so as bird-hunting raptors tend to have more elongated foot morphology).
 Proportionately, goshawks have longer, broader wings, shorter tail and a generally more Buteo-like form overall.
 Adult goshawks also have broad supercilia, pale gray color on the underside and a much darker coloring on the back.
 Given reasonable views, adult goshawks are very different looking and hard to mistake for any Cooper's hawk.

 Meanwhile, the juvenile goshawk is much paler edged above than the smaller Cooper's, including a panel formed along larger wing coverts.
 Below, juvenile goshawks have heavier streaks of a darker brown color than juvenile Cooper's.
 Also, the banding on the tail is off-set on goshawks, creating a zigzag effect on the tail, unlike the even barring on the juvenile Cooper's.
 Again, though, female Cooper's and male goshawks can come close to the same size and the not dissimilar juvenile plumage of the two species can lead to regular misidentification, especially to those with less prior experience viewing the more scarce goshawk.
-The most reliable way to distinguish a large juvenile Accipiter in the field are the differing proportions of the two species, followed by the heavier streaking below and irregular tail banding of the goshawk.
-For the Cooper's hawk, there may be a possible and marginal overlap with the bicolored hawk (Accipiter bicolor) in southern Mexico and Central America.
+The most reliable way to distinguish a large juvenile Accipiter/Astur in the field are the differing proportions of the two species, followed by the heavier streaking below and irregular tail banding of the goshawk.
+For Cooper's hawk, there may be a possible and marginal overlap with the bicolored hawk (Astur bicolor) in southern Mexico and Central America.
 The latter species of similar form and size but at all ages is generally unmarked with bars or streaks below, also with a more or less uniform mantle.

-Vagrating migrant Cooper's hawks to Cuba may very rarely occur alongside another close relative, Gundlach's hawk (Accipiter gundlachi), which is quite similar in most aspects to Cooper's but is slightly larger with a darker hue about the back and the cap, a gray cheek, more dense and rich rufous color on the underside and wing panel in adults and darker and more heavy streaking in juvenile form.
-More unlikely to be mistaken for a Cooper's hawk are some buteonine hawks such as gray hawks (Buteo plagiatus), roadside hawks (Rupornis magnirostris) (in Mexico and points south) and broad-winged hawks (Buteo platypterus) which are all similar in size to the Cooper's as well as the slightly larger red-shouldered hawk (Buteo lineatus).
+Vagrating migrant Cooper's hawks to Cuba may very rarely occur alongside another close relative, Gundlach's hawk (Astur gundlachi), which is quite similar in most aspects to Cooper's but is slightly larger with a darker hue about the back and the cap, a gray cheek, more dense and rich rufous color on the underside and wing panel in adults and darker and more heavy streaking in juvenile form.

+More unlikely to be mistaken for a Cooper's hawk are some buteonine hawks such as gray hawks (Buteo plagiatus), roadside hawks (Rupornis magnirostris) (in Mexico and points south) and broad-winged hawks (Buteo platypterus) which are all similar in size to Cooper's as well as the slightly larger red-shouldered hawk (Buteo lineatus).
 Even the most similar buteonine hawks have notably different proportions than a Cooper's hawk, possessing relatively much longer wings and a much shorter tail.
 Given reasonable views, all such species are fairly to extremely different in plumage even in juvenile form.